Dionysus: Modern literature and philosophy

 Dionysus has remained an inspiration to artists, philosophers and writers into the modern era.
 In The Birth of Tragedy (1872), the German philosopher Friedrich Nietzsche proposed that a tension between Apollonian and Dionysian aesthetic principles underlay the development of Greek tragedy; Dionysus represented what was unrestrained chaotic and irrational, while Apollo represented the rational and ordered.
-This concept of a rivalry or opposition between Dionysus and Apollo has been characterized as a "modern myth", as it is the invention of modern thinkers like Nietzsche and Johann Joachim Winckelmann, and is not found in classical sources.
+This concept of a rivalry or opposition between Dionysus and Apollo has been characterised as a "modern myth", as it is the invention of modern thinkers like Nietzsche and Johann Joachim Winckelmann, and is not found in classical sources.
 However, the acceptance and popularity of this theme in Western culture has been so great, that its undercurrent has influenced the conclusions of classical scholarship.

 Nietzsche also claimed that the oldest forms of Greek Tragedy were entirely based upon the suffering Dionysus.
 In Nietzsche's 1886 work Beyond Good and Evil, and later The Twilight of the Idols, The Antichrist and Ecce Homo, Dionysus is conceived as the embodiment of the unrestrained will to power.
+Towards the end of his life, Nietzsche famously went mad.
+He was known to sign letters as both Dionysus and "The Crucified" in this period of his life.
 In The Hellenic Religion of the Suffering God (1904), and Dionysus and Early Dionysianism (1921), the poet Vyacheslav Ivanov elaborates the theory of Dionysianism, tracing the origins of literature, and tragedy in particular, to ancient Dionysian mysteries.
-Ivanov said that Dionysus' suffering "was the distinctive feature of the cult" just as Christ's suffering is significant for Christianity.
-Karl Kerényi characterizes Dionysus as representative of the psychological life force (Greek Zoê).
-Other psychological interpretations place Dionysus' emotionality in the foreground, focusing on the joy, terror or hysteria associated with the god.
+Ivanov said that Dionysus's suffering "was the distinctive feature of the cult" just as Christ's suffering is significant for Christianity.
+Karl Kerényi characterises Dionysus as representative of the psychological life force (Greek Zoê).
+Other psychological interpretations place Dionysus's emotionality in the foreground, focusing on the joy, terror or hysteria associated with the god.
 Sigmund Freud specified that his ashes should be kept in an Ancient Greek vase painted with Dionysian scenes from his collection, which remains on display at Golders Green Crematorium in London.